 Lactational Amenorrhea Method (LAM)

 The lactational amenorrhea method of birth control takes advantage of the lack of ovulation caused by breastfeeding.
-Research demonstrates that, for up to six months postpartum, women who breastfeed exclusively or almost exclusively and who have not resumed menses have less than a 1% chance of becoming pregnant.
+Research demonstrates that, for up to six months postpartum, women who breastfeed exclusively or almost exclusively and who have not resumed menses have about a 2% chance of becoming pregnant.
 This method has been proven effective in multiple clinical trials worldwide, including in developed countries.
 In addition, both mother and infant receive the health benefits associated with breastfeeding.

 Please note that all three conditions – exclusive breastfeeding, no menses, and infant less than six months – have to be met for the method to work.
 Exclusive breastfeeding assumes frequent nursing, with intervals of no longer than four hours during the day and no longer than six hours at night.
 The more one deviates from this pattern by feeding on schedule (rather than demand) and reducing suckling time by the use of pacifiers, the less likely it is to be effective.
 This type of breastfeeding delays the onset of menses and decreases the chances of ovulating prior to the first menses.
 By learning how to check cervical secretions with a certified health educator, a woman can increase the chances of this method working.

-Since many physicians in the developed world are not completely familiar with the medical evidence behind this method, a number of references are included:
+Since many physicians in the developed world are not completely familiar with the medical evidence behind this method, a reference is included:

 Fertility Awareness Method (FAM)